-- (As relevant) The undergraduate education programs in the department, with a high-level overview of the curriculum and intended learning outcomes for undergraduate education, broadly, within the department.
+- (As relevant) The undergraduate education programs in the department, with a high-level overview of the curriculum, how the assessment of articulated program learning outcomes shapes the curriculum, and intended learning outcomes for undergraduate education, broadly, within the department.
 Note any strengths and opportunity areas of the current approach to undergraduate teaching and learning.
-Leverage the Data Profile to comment on undergraduate student course evaluations and survey results, as well as any reflections on student career outcomes.
-Flag any anticipated changes to curriculum in coming years. - (As relevant) The graduate education programs in the department, with a high-level overview of the curriculum and intended learning outcomes for undergraduate education, broadly, within the department.
+Reference any Assessment Gallery reports that document the program's efforts to directly assess student learning (if previously submitted by the unit).
+Leverage the Data Profile to comment on undergraduate student course evaluations and survey results, as well as any reflections on student learning or career outcomes.
+Flag any anticipated changes to curriculum in coming years. - (As relevant) The graduate education programs in the department, with a high-level overview of the curriculum, how the assessment of articulated program learning outcomes shapes the curriculum, and intended learning outcomes for graduate education, broadly, within the department.
 Note any strengths and opportunity areas of the current approach to graduate teaching and learning.
-Leverage the Data Profile to comment on graduate student course evaluations and survey results, as well as any reflections on student career outcomes.
+Reference any Assessment Gallery reports that document the program's efforts to directly assess student learning (if previously submitted by the unit).
+Leverage the Data Profile to comment on graduate student course evaluations and survey results, as well as any reflections on student learning or career outcomes.
 Flag any anticipated changes to curriculum in coming years.